seblindfors/ConsolePort/README.md

 - Combat: fully implemented combat system.
 - Quests: accepting, progressing and completing quests.
 Choosing rewards and previewing items.
 - Map/questlog: tracking, managing and reading quests.
 Map iteration works very well but not completely finished.
-- Bags: bag control is fully implemented, although quest items used in combat should be moved to an action bar.
+- Bags: bag control is fully implemented.
 - Gear: gear control is implemented, along with functionality to replace gear pieces on the fly.
 - Gossip: talking to NPCs is fully implemented.
 - Taxi: choosing and taking flight paths is fully implemented.
 - Spellbook: picking up and using spells directly out of the book is fully implemented.
 - Specialization: learning and changing specialization is fully implemented.
-- Glyphs: iterating through and choosing glyphs is implemented, but riddled with bugs.
+- Glyphs: iterating through and choosing glyphs is implemented, but may not work correctly.
 - Menu: using the game menu is implemented, but the confirm button may not work properly if released slowly.

 Upcoming features: